alyssavanerelli/grahami/analyses/satsuma2/README.md

    conda activate satsuma
    ```

-  - To run SatsumaSynteny2, you need to paste these lines into the command line (not sbatch a script)
+  - To run SatsumaSynteny2, you need to submit a job script with the commands below
-  - SatsumaSynteny2 will then use the `satsuma_run.sh` file created above to submit slurm jobs
+  - SatsumaSynteny2 will then use the `satsuma_run.sh` file created above to submit subsequent slurm jobs
   - Will need to submit this job script **7 times**
     - one time for each large scaffold (1-6)
     - one time for the file of scaffolds 7-15,847